An “art-on-wheels” in Matsumoto

 Matsumoto One-Day Pass

-One day of unlimited rides on the Town Sneaker and city buses!
+One day of unlimited rides on the Town Sneaker buses!

 Another "art-on-wheels" bus?